|

 Many

-people can use this information to improve their vision on their own.
+people can use this information to improve their vision on their

-Others may prefer the guidance of a Bates practitioner.
+the guidance of a Bates practitioner.

 How to find a qualified Bates practitioner?